-In addition to this handbook, the FHS blog contains additional information about our program and a resources page.
+In addition to this handbook, the FHS Community Canvas page and the FHS blog contains additional information about our program and a resources page.

 As a reminder, you can always contact a College of Education academic advisor, the FHS program coordinator, or the FHS program director if you have any questions.